VRConservation/fbabook/_build/html/_sources/chapters/resilience.md

 These challenges are exacerbated in the face of climate change.
 Over the past eight years, California has experienced record-high summers, with the average annual temperature increasing by 2.5 degrees Fahrenheit (since 1895).[^1] Consequently, the state faces severe impacts from sea level rise, coastal flooding and erosion, loss of water supply, higher risk and frequency of wildfires, agricultural loss, and deleterious impact on public health, ecosystems, economy, and natural resources.[^2]

 ### Wildfire Crisis
-This year alone, California has witnessed 3,500 wildfires burning through 219,247 acres, a staggering 20-fold increase in acreage burned compared to last year{numref}`burned`.[^3] While wildfires are a natural part of forest management, human activities, land use changes, fire management practices, and climate change have intensified their frequency and severity.[^4] Although human activities cause most wildfires, their likelihood of occurring and intensity has increased dramatically due to global warming changes to aridity, seasonality, and severe weather [^5].
+This year alone, California has witnessed 3,500 wildfires burning through 219,247 acres, a staggering 20-fold increase in acreage burned compared to last year ({numref}`burned`).[^3] While wildfires are a natural part of forest management, human activities, land use changes, fire management practices, and climate change have intensified their frequency and severity.[^4] Although human activities cause most wildfires, their likelihood of occurring and intensity has increased dramatically due to global warming changes to aridity, seasonality, and severe weather [^5].
 The recent scorching dry summers readily set anything ablaze with little spark.
 Sadly, this trend is only heading upward with experts “warning that the region has entered an era of ‘megafires’”.[^6]

 ```{figure} /figures/resiliencefigs/fig1.png
 :height: 500px